 BUILD file generation

-Aspect provides an alpha preview of our TypeScript BUILD file generator as part of the
+Aspect provides a TypeScript BUILD file generator as part of the Aspect CLI.

 Advanced: custom rules

 If you know how to write Bazel rules, you might find that

 One way to customize it is to peel off one layer of indirection, by calling the

 directly.
 This bypasses our default setting logic, and also the validation program which checks that

 ts_project attributes are well-formed.